bpype/blender-studio-pipeline/scripts-blender/addons/blender_kitsu/README.md

 The actual shot frame range (starting at 101) will be saved in `["data"]["3d_start"]` kitsu shot attribute <br/>

 >**Thumbnails**: Renders a thumbnail of the selected shots (will be saved to the `Thumbnail Directory` -> see addon preferences) and uploads it to Kitsu.
 Thumbnails are linked to a task in Kitsu.
 So you can select the Task Type for which you want to upload the thumbnail with the `Set Thumbnail Task Type` operator. <br/>
-If you select multiple metastrips it will always use the middle frame to create the thumbnail.
+If you select multiple metadata strips it will always use the middle frame to create the thumbnail.
 If you have only one selected it will use the frame which is under the cursor (it curser is inside shot range). <br/>
 **Render**: Renders the shot range out of the sequence editor, saves it to disk and uploads it to Kitsu.
 Works very similar to the `Push Thumbnail` operator.

 ##### Pull
-In the `Pull` panel you will find all the operators that pull data from Kitsu to a metastrip. <br/>
+In the `Pull` panel you will find all the operators that pull data from Kitsu to a metadata strip. <br/>

 ![image info](/media/addons/blender_kitsu/sqe_pull.jpg)